Copenhagen Parks and Gardens: Top 10 Places to Relax

 While not technically a park, Kastellet is a beautiful, open green space in the city that you can visit and enjoy.

 At Kastellet, you can wander around the ramparts overlooking the moat.
 Take a look at Copenhagen’s only remaining windmill.
-Visit the Monument for Denmark’s International Efforts from 1948.
-And visit Kastellet Church, which is open daily from 8 am until 6 pm.
+Visit the Monument for Denmark’s International Efforts and visit Kastellet Church.

 The toilets are located to the right of Kastellet Church.